Sanathns/Naive_Bayes/README.md

 # Naive_Bayes
 This repository contains my assignment on implementing the Naive Bayes algorithm for a data science course.
+The Naive Bayes classifier is a powerful probabilistic algorithm used for various classification tasks.
+In this project, I have applied the Naive Bayes algorithm to a dataset and provided code, documentation, and results to showcase its effectiveness in handling classification problems.
+Through this assignment, I gained hands-on experience in applying fundamental data science concepts to real-world datasets.